Sheila Spenser Hooper

 Sheila Spenser Hooper (1925 – 3 May 2022) was a British botanist and plant collector noted for traveling to gather plants from around the world, including India, Tanzania, and Kenya.
 She was a specialist on Cyperaceae and a curator at Kew Gardens.
 She described over fifty species.
+She often published with Kew Bulletin.
+One of these publications was an illustrated description and discussion of spikelets in Cyperaceae.
+She collected plant specimens on expeditions with Kanchi Gandhi, Leonard B Mwasumbi, and Clifford Charles Townsend.

 Hooper later lived in Surbiton.
 She died on 3 May 2022.